mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

 pick  … (Jesse Hallam) remove dead code
 ```

-When I save and exit this file, git will create a temporary ref at origin/master, and cherry-pick the changes in the order I requested.
+When I save and exit this file, Git will create a temporary ref at `origin/master`, and cherry-pick the changes in the order I requested.
 When I tell it to squash, commit amends to the previous commit, effectively squishing the three commits together.
 Save and exit, and you'll see I'm being prompted to write a new commit history for the squash commits.
 Finally, let's look at the diff:

 ```sh
 git log -p